View Albert Gring's Obituary on ReadingEagle.com and share memories

-Albert is survived by his son, Jeffrey Gring, Ferrum, Va.; grandson, Paul Gring (Anna); great-granddaughter, McClain Blair Gring; and sisters, Janet Edwards (Jack) and Sandi Goode (Earl).
+Albert is survived by his son, Jeffrey Gring; grandson, Paul Gring (Anna); great-granddaughter, McClain Blair Gring, of Ferrum, Va.; and sisters, Janet Edwards (Jack) and Sandi Goode (Earl).
 Many nieces and nephews also survive him.

 He was predeceased by two sisters, Kathryn Strunk